- What Is a Visa?

-It’s best to assume that you’ll need a visa, although there are exceptions to this.
-For example, U.S. citizens are permitted to travel as tourists to most European countries (with some exceptions such as Russia) without a visa for less than 90 days.
-But they may need visas for studying or working (unpaid internships included).
+If you will be traveling to another country, it’s best to assume that you’ll need a visa, although there are exceptions to this.
+For example, U.S. citizens are permitted to travel as tourists to most European countries (with some exceptions such as Russia) without a visa for less than 90 days, but they may need visas for studying or working (unpaid internships included).
 Most European countries will require a visa for stays lasting longer than 90 days.

 For information about entry requirements for US citizens and links to embassies and consulates visit the U.S. Department of State’s Country Specific Travel Information.

 If you are not a U.S. citizen, see the International Students section below.